My top books of 2023 and reading goals

-Continue reading “November 2023 reading round-up”
+Continue reading “My top books of 2023 and reading goals”

 Earlier this year I realised that most of the books on my TBR are serious in tone and/or topic, and I needed more fun reads to intersperse in-between.
 So when I had a day out with a friend in Bath and popped into